 What happened, however, was the opposite.

-Throughout the games, a senior I barely even knew, continuously cheered for me in the sidelines, telling me to breathe.
+Throughout the games, a senior I barely even knew, continuously cheered for me in the side-lines, telling me to breathe.
 Knowing my lack of experience, the other players went the extra mile, showering me with encouraging smiles and bear hugs that washed away all the guilt I felt for all the goals I didn’t save.

 Then it happened, the game that determined third place.
 The team captain did something unheard of.
-She decided that they’d won enough championships and fun was the imperative motive for this match, and after a sudden timeout, they went back on the court beaming with confidence, and I watched from the bench in awe.
+She decided that they’d won enough championships and fun was the imperative motive for this match.
+After a sudden timeout, they went back on the court beaming with confidence, and I watched from the bench in awe.